andreiec/opensimplex-island-generator/README.md

 ## How does it generate land
 1. Creates a matrix of the specified size
-2. Foreach position in the matrix call the noise function to get a value
+2. For each position in the matrix call the noise function to get a value
 3. The noise function parameters are modified according to custom variables (frequency and octaves)
 4. To create the island effect, it applies a mask to reduce values near the edge
 5. Finally, each variable is mapped according to a color table and saved as an image